asulav/glowing-barnacle-money-laundering/README.md

-# glowing-barnacle-money-laundering
+# Graph Theory & Neo4j
-Using Graph Databases and Graph Theory to Detect Money Laundering
+Using Graph Databases and Graph Theory

-## This class is created to please Tory Clasen
+# What are graph databases?
+Unlike traditional sql databases that uses table i.e. rows and columns a graph database uses nodes and edges.